w3c/wcag3/guidelines/groups/interactive-components/keyboard-focus-appearance.md

 status: developing
 ---

-Users can see which element has keyboard focus.
+Users can see which element has :term[keyboard focus].

 :::decision-tree
 For each focusable :term[item]: